hammadfarooqi/AStar-Pathfinding-Visualizer/README.md

   While space is being pressed, a wall node will be places on any empty node under the mouse.
   While backspace or delete is pressed, any wall node under the mouse will be deleted.
+  Press escape to clear the grid of all nodes except the start and end nodes

   Press enter to run the pathfinding algorithm.
   NOTE: Nodes cannot be changed while algorithm is running